biketramp/Automatic-P2P-Network-Configuration/README.md

-This automatic network configuration tool is intended to automate network configuration and simplify updating network settings.
-Prior to installation read the user guide.
+This automatic network configuration tool is for use with Raspberry Pi based Pi Car-S robot cars, it is intended to automate network configuration and simplify updating network settings.
+It could be easily adapted for use with other variation of Debian or Linux.

 The autop2p tool consists of the following files:
 1.  autop2p.service